Fsu0413/QtCompile/library/home-Index Page.md

 [GitHub](https://build-qt.fsu0413.me): Global
 [Coding](https://build-zh.fsu0413.me): The People's Republic of China

-## GPG sign

-I am working on a method to GPG sign every package, but I didn't find a good method.
-I don't want to put the signature file besides the package, I think it will be a waste of upload step......

 ## Disclaimer

 These binaries built by Fsu0413 are __TOTALLY UNTESTED__.
 Use at your own risk.